Greta Thunberg: Pro-Palestinian activism

-Gaza humanitarian aid floatillas
+Gaza humanitarian aid flotillas

 In October 2023, Israel intensified its ongoing blockade of the Gaza Strip after the 7 October attacks, by announcing a "total blockade" of imports including food, water, medicine, fuel and electricity, which Amnesty International and Thunburg have described as systematic starvation and genocide, and resulted in increased global scrutiny and criticism of Israel's actions.
-Various international efforts to break the blockade have been made by floatillas of small private vessels with the goal to deliver humanitarian aid.
-Floatilla organizers have argued that Israel's intentions are a violation of the Geneva Conventions against intentionally starving civilians, while Israel has argued that its blockades had been declared legal by the UN Secretary General in 2011 because their intent was to prevent Hamas from smuggling weapons into Gaza.
+Various international efforts to break the blockade have been made by flotillas of small private vessels with the goal to deliver humanitarian aid.
+Flotilla organizers have argued that Israel's intentions are a violation of the Geneva Conventions against intentionally starving civilians, while Israel has argued that its blockades had been declared legal by a United Nations panel of inquiry in 2011 because their intent was to prevent Hamas from smuggling weapons into Gaza.

 In May 2025, Thunberg planned to join a Gaza Freedom Flotilla at a Maltese port.
 The plans were cancelled when one of the vessels, the Conscience, was attacked by drones in international waters off the coast of Malta before it could dock, setting it on fire and breaching its hull.

 A month later, she joined the June 2025 Gaza Freedom Flotilla aboard the UK-flagged vessel Madleen.
 It was organized by the Freedom Flotilla Coalition which had a 15-year history of similar attempts, many of which were blocked by Israeli forces.
 Also aboard were high-profile figures including activist Thiago Ávila and MEP Rima Hassan, the latter previously barred from Israel for her pro-Palestinian stance; initially, actor Liam Cunningham was also meant to embark.
 In the early morning on 9 June, Madleen was boarded by the Israel Defense Forces in international waters, under the orders of Israel Defense Minister Israel Katz.
 This came after accusations from the crew on the board of harassment from Israeli ships and drones.
-At 3:34AM (GMT+3), a video from Thunberg was posted to the Freedom Flotilla Coalition X (Twitter) account, recorded in advance in the case that the ship was seized before reaching Gaza.
+At 3:34 am (GMT+3), a video from Thunberg was posted to the Freedom Flotilla Coalition X (Twitter) account, recorded in advance in the case that the ship was seized before reaching Gaza.
 Shortly after, Israel's Ministry of Foreign Affairs stated that the boat had been seized and was being taken to the Ashdod port.
 She was deported from Israel the day after.
 In an interview, Thunberg said it was "a bit unclear" why she was released while others remained detained, and that they had not entered the country illegally.
 Remarking on Thunberg's aid effort, Trump described her as "strange" and "angry".
 Upon arriving in Paris following her deportation from Israel, Thunberg responded, "I think the world needs a lot more young angry women, to be honest.
 Especially with everything going on right now."